w00kie-n00kie/TheWinchester/README.md

 Wookies need lots of stuff and hence have bigger storage!

 The next Bloodmoon day is shown on the compass next to the normal Day and Time (no more needing fingers and toes to work out when the next bloodmoon is!).

+You can now choose how many active Land Claim Blocks are allowed per player via a new Game Option.

 # History
 A lot of the mods started life when i was working on the JaxTeller718 Ravenhearst mod.
 These have been converted and extended to work with A20.
 New modules have been added and more will be added soon.